blocksds/sdk/docs/content/tutorial/intermediate/filesystems/index.md

 To disable read-only mode, call `nandInit(false)`.
 You should check for errors the same way as with `fatInitDefault()` and `nitroFSInit()`.

+{{< callout type="warning" >}}
+You can write to NAND, but nobody likes an application that writes to NAND for no reason.
+Please, only write to NAND if you have a very good reason to do it.
+Use the SD card for everything if possible.
+{{< /callout >}}

 ## 4. Accessing the filesystems

 When you initialize multiple filesystems it's important to know what's the